-We defend California real estate brokers and salespersons in license law matters before the Bureau of Real Estate (BRE).
-In 2013, the Department of Real Estate (DRE) merged into the Department of Consumer Affairs as the Bureau of Real Estate.
-With over 20 years as California real estate license defense attorneys, our experience includes
+We defend California real estate brokers and salespersons in license law matters before the Department of Real Estate (DRE).
+We have over 20 years experience representing California real estate brokers and salespersons.
+Our experience includes:

 - Real Estate Brokerage corporations and contracts